ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 > Alright - let's go - it's time for dinner.

 ## Scene 32 - EXT.
-MAC'S HOUSE - NIGHT
+BEACHSIDE NEIGHBORHOOD- SUNSET

+**_[Traveling Montage]_**

-Dallas and Mac walk home - and Dallas is looking at the sky at the ocean - at the neighborhood - at the tall grass.
+Dallas and Mac walk home - the pair gently stroll through the windy sunset and watch all of the docks dance upon the ocean - they walk towards the edge of mansions - towards the sidewalks - towards the tallgrass.

+As they walk adjacent to the tall grass - Mac begins to notice some movement in the far distance.
+Dallas stops - and for a moment the two begin to listen.
+Silence.

+They continue their walk

 As they walk into their driveway - they notice a howl in the distance followed by a series of howls and howls and slow whimpers.
 They go inside.

 ## Scene 33 - INT.
+MAC'S KITCHEN - NIGHT

+Mac and Dallas get ready for bed - Dallas checks upon his project on the table - and mac goes and looks at a spindel of a paper towel holder - which he holds up to the light - Dallas notices him looking at it - and then goes back to his own creation.

+**Mac**

+> Do you think this could be used as a tripod?

+**Dallas**

+> A tripod for what

+**Mac**

+> Makayla wants to build a radar system - so she wants to mount something

+**Dallas**

+> That wont be able to hold the weight

+Mac puts a couple of obects on the edges

+**Mac**

+> But it can stand the wind.
+Do you think its possible for for animals to give off distinct radiation?

-MAC'S HOUSE - NIGHT
+## Scene 33a- INT.
+MAC'S BEDROOM - NIGHT

 Mac looks outside his window and sees a disturbance in the tall grass.
 In the distance a small light glows and flickers.
 Mac takes a little flash light and flickers back - and the light goes out.
 And then it doesn't go on again.